After a decade of commitment, passion, and a drive to learn, what better place to launch your blossoming medical career than in Alabama?

 Completed Exams

-As you may already know, your exam choice depends on whether you’re pursuing the traditional medical or osteopathy route.
+Your exam choice depends on whether you’re pursuing the traditional medical or osteopathy route.

-As of 2021, the Board only accepts the following exams:
+The Board currently accepts the following exams:

-• NBME (National Board of Medical Examiners)
+- NBME (National Board of Medical Examiners)

-• NBOME – COMLEX (National Board of Osteopathic Medical Examiners)
+- NBOME–COMLEX (National Board of Osteopathic Medical Examiners)

-• USMLE (United States Medical Licensing Examination)
+- USMLE (United States Medical Licensing Examination)

 A word to USMLE-takers: You need a 75% on steps 1-3 within ten total attempts and seven years.